Marsh1173/shape-smash/README.md

 BUGS

-> Fix bug where a player doesn't build another player loading in at the same time
+X Fix bug where a player doesn't build another player loading in at the same time